thegetty/bronze-guidelines/README.md

 Rewrote to output a wrapped set of figures, not broken down into rows.

 **_layouts/page.liquid**
-Addded class to markup based on value of `presentation` in the frontmatter.
+Added class(es) to markup based on value of `presentation` and `tags` in the frontmatter.

+**content/_assets/javascript/web-components/lightbox/index.js**
+Added overriding CSS to create a side-by-side layout for the caption and image in the lightbox modal.